alienCY/Luv/README.md

 # Luv
-Luv is an ERC20 token in the Ethereum blockchain.
-(Not yet published)
+Luv is love turned into an ERC20 token in the Ethereum blockchain.

-It is not a practically useful token yet not useless.
-Luv is love turned into a coin!

 Therefore,
 **Luv is the kind of love you can buy, sell or trade for kitties!**